dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificates.markdown

 - You want to change any SSL certificate information

 <info>
 Re-issuing a certificate is not a fully automated process.
-Requests has to be manually handled by our support team and it may take a few days to complete the process.
+Requests have to be manually handled by our support team and it may take a few days to complete the process.
 The existing certificate will continue to be valid during this time frame.
 </info>

 ## Requesting an SSL certificate re-issue